Home Inspections

 Sheila Chalmers moved to her estate in Peebles within the Scottish borders with her husband 10 years ago.

 For 8 years, existence went on as normal.
-Then some thing atypical began to take place.
+Then something atypical began to take place.

 The proprietors had signed non-disclosure agreements in order that they could not communicate out.